 At 11:50 p.m. on December 31, 1966 the initial crew of Mrs. Jane Ahrens, Raymond Colinas and Reverend Donald Jansen, answered the first of many calls to come.
 In the first year, GAVAC gave aid to 1,368 patients answering 1,434 calls and traveling over 22,427 miles.

 On June 7, 1969, after raising an additional $50,000, the current GAVAC building was open for business.
-The ensuing 30 years, GAVAC averaged over 4,000 patients and 120,000 miles annually.
-The agency now serves as the largest emergency medical service provider in Montgomery County.
-In addition, GAVAC has nationally registered / state certified paramedics and a group of dedicated personnel ranging from critical care technicians, emergency medical technicians, to attendants and drivers.
+Today GAVAC answers over 9000 calls annually, responding from four different stations located throughout Montgomery COunty, and travels over 350,000 miles annually.
+The agency now serves as the largest emergency medical service provider in Montgomery County and the AAREMS Medical Region.
+In addition, GAVAC has nationally registered / state certified paramedics, Specialty Care Paramedics, and a group of dedicated personnel ranging from critical care technicians, emergency medical technicians, to Registered nurses, respiratory therapist's, attendants and drivers.

 Essentially GAVAC now brings the emergency room to the patient.
 With technology such as 12 lead EKG, Medicated Facilitate Intubation, Transport Ventilators, Auto Pulse CPR devices, and much more, GAVAC can provide optimal care to each and every person in need.

 In addition to technology comes education.
 GAVAC has that area covered as well.
 With its own Training and Education Division GAVAC continually offers educational opportunities to our own staff as well as any other agency member that would like to attend.
 By continually providing training and education this division of our agency ensures that GAVAC personnel are the highest trained EMS personnel in the area.